mome-borogove/40K-crit-damage/README.md

-# How Criticals Work in 40K: Inquisitor
+# Criticals in 40K: Inquisitor

 Critical damage in Warhammer 40K: Inquisitor - Martyr is a bit different than most systems.
 Instead of a straight multiplier, there's an extra level of indirection.